pmcelhaney/counterfact/docs/usage.md

 Changes you make will be picked up by the running server immediately. _There's no need to restart!_

-One of Counterfact's key design goals is hot reloading on the server side.
+Hot reloading supports one of Counterfact's key design goals.
 While developing and testing, we want to explore _counterfactuals_, such as

 - What if I'm 8 clicks deep in my UI and _then_ the server responds with a 500 error?
 - What if there are no upcoming appointments?
 - What if there are 100 upcoming appointments and they're all on a holiday?
+- What if run this report on a weekend?

 In such cases, we want to be sure the front end code responds appropriately.
-Getting a real server to return such responses on whim is usually difficult if not impossible.
+Getting a real server to do what we need to test front end code is usually difficult if not impossible.
 Counterfact is optimized to make bending the server's behavior to suit a test case as painless as possible, in both manual and automated tests.

 ## No Cap Recap 🧢

-That's basically everything you need to know about Counterfact.
+That's everything you need to know about Counterfact.
 Using convention over configuration and automatically generated types, it allows front-end developers to quickly build fake REST APIs for prototype and testing purposes.

 - Given an OpenAPI document, you can generate working TypeScript code and start up a server in seconds.
 - By default, the server returns random responses based on metadata in the OpenAPI document (e.g. it uses examples where provided).